kangyu-california/PersistentWindows/README.md

 - Keeps track of window position change in memory for each monitor setup, and automatically restores window layout with matching monitor setup.
 - Support remote desktop session(s) with different virtual monitor resolution(s) as well.
 - Can be run as Windows startup job.
-- Starting from V4.0, window position can be manually saved to persistent database on disk, making it possible to revert unsatisfactory window moves by user, or event restore last window session from ground zero after computer reboots.
+- Starting from V4.0, window position can be manually saved to persistent database on disk, making it possible to revert window moves by user, or even restore closed windows after reboot.

 # Installation
 - Download the latest PersistentWindows*.zip file from https://github.com/kangyu-california/PersistentWindows/releases